Written by Laura Barnsley

 Strong smelling plants- The deer will also not likely want to taste plants that have a very strong smell.
 Many herbs have this strong-smelling quality that will help keep the deer away.

 Toxic plants- Some plants give deer upset stomachs and so teach them to stay away.
-Bleeding hearts, daffodils, and poppies are some examples of these.
+Bleeding hearts, daffodils, and poppies are some examples of deer deterrent plants.

 Use a deer proof perimeter.Since deer have small hooves, they won’t walk across any ground that is too uneven, and so the use of rocks or something similar to a cattle guard will keep them away from your garden.
 The downside to this is that the border must be wide enough so that the deer will not jump across it.
 If space in your yard allows, use rocks or anything that deer would not want to walk across to protect your garden.